British Museum tube station: History

-The possibility of an underground passageway was initially mooted, but the idea suffered from the complexity of tunneling between the stations.
+The possibility of an underground passageway was initially mooted, but the idea suffered from the complexity of tunnelling between the stations.
 Holborn station was, in any case, better situated than British Museum, as it had better tram connections (Holborn had a stop on the now defunct Kingsway tramway subway).
 A proposal to enlarge the tunnels under High Holborn to create new platforms at Holborn station for the CLR and to abandon the British Museum station was originally included in a private bill submitted to parliament by the CLR in November 1913, although the First World War prevented any work taking place.
 The works were eventually carried out as part of the modernisation of Holborn station at the beginning of the 1930s when escalators were installed in place of lifts.
 British Museum station was closed on 24 September 1933, with the new platforms at Holborn opening the following day.

 British Museum station was subsequently used up to the 1960s as a military administrative office and emergency command post, but the surface station building was demolished in 1989, and the platforms could no longer be accessed from street level.
 The platforms have since been removed, thus lowering the entire tunnel floor to track level.
 A portion of the eastbound tunnel is used by engineers to store materials for track maintenance, which can be seen from passing trains.